charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - if you try to call synchronous calls right after an asynchronous call back() you'll see the output of that synced function befor the asynchronous calls
 - What is a promise?
 	- promise is a newer way to tackle asynchronous functions you promise to do something and has one of two possibilities:
+	- *if ever need help on promises read this* : https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch3.md
+			- specifically chapter 2 and 3 or even more cruise the headings for what you need help with
 		- it will either get resolved, or rejected
 		- you use functions then and catch to handle either the resolved or rejection of the promise
 		- `asyncfunc.then()` where you can run a callback after the promise has been resolved aka if its finished getting what it needs to